tierratechnologies/logmate.co.nz/content/blog/driver-fatigue.md

 Both the Speed and Alchohol and Drug Limit pages are filled with information about the required laws surrounding each topic and then the fines and penalties for breaching said laws are highlighted.
 Reading this you get a sense of how important it is to follow the laws surrounding these limits and what happens to you if you don't.

 However, when I navigated to the [Driver Fatigue page](https://www.nzta.govt.nz/resources/roadcode/about-limits/driver-fatigue) it is a completely different story.
 Here I found suggestions on how to minimise your exposure to fatigue, how to recognise fatigue and what to do when you are fatigued.
-Definitely important information to have, don't get me wrong, but no word of fines, penalties or punishments.
+Definitely, important information to have, don't get me wrong, but no word of fines, penalties or punishments.

 Also interesting to note in the last time the Driver Fatigue page was updated was 2010.
 Compare that to the alcohol and drug page being updated in 2014 and the speeding page in 2015.